whoward/docs/markdown/reference/common_errors.md

 address them:

 ###Test did not see a new command for 90 seconds.
-Timing out.
+Timing out

 This error is shown for automated tests where Sauce Labs didn't receive a new command from your Selenium script in over 90 seconds (the default length of this